 A visit to the Cathedrale Sainte-Reparate built in the 1680s is one of the Nice highlights as it is a beautiful example of Baroque architecture.
 Dedicated to the Assumption of the Virgin Mary, the cathedral also contains the relics of Saint Reparata, a virgin martyr.

 Located near Place Rossetti, the façade of the building is simple, while the interiors are small but impressive.
 Additional constructions include a bell tower and side chapels.

-The Gothic monastery dates back to the 14th and 15th century with sparkling frescoes.
-This building presents multiple reasons to be visited like the lavish gardens and the exquisite lawns with colorful flowerbeds, pergolas and a terrace that offers a breathtaking view.
+The Gothic monastery dates back to the 14th and 15th centuries with sparkling frescoes.
+This building presents multiple reasons to be visited, like the lavish gardens and the exquisite lawns with colorful flowerbeds, pergolas, and a terrace that offers a breathtaking view.

 Monks continue to live in the monastery.
 Visit the church to see some beautiful paintings by Ludovico Brea.
 Famous French artist Henri Matisse is buried in the cemetery near the monastery.